-A log of all non-instructional and instructional complaints will be maintained in the Vice President for Student Services' office (non-instructional) and the Vice President for Instruction's office (instructional).
+A log of all non-instructional and instructional complaints will be maintained in the Dean of Student Services' office (non-instructional) and the Executive Vice President office (instructional).
 Each log will contain the following:

 - 1. a complaint number assigned to each complaint preceded by the last two digits of the calendar year in which the complaint was filed, e.g., 94-001:

 - 2. the date of receipt of the complaint;

 - 3. the name and address of the complainant;

 - 4. the name of the individual(s) assigned to handle the complaint;

 - 5. the date of response to the complaint;

 - 6. the date of resolution; and

 - 7. the final disposition of the complaint.